 The following specialties are added, and are freely available in pharmacies:

-MAG 2 100 mg tablet: addition of presentation in boxes of 120 tablets,
+MAG 2 100 mg tablet: addition of the presentation in a box of 120 tablets,

-ARNIGEL gel: addition of the 45 g tube in an alumino-plastic tube,
+ARNIGEL gel: addition of the 45 g tube in an aluminum-plastic tube,

 My CBD dosage calculator to follow my treatment